 The Company classifies and accounts for its debt securities as available-for-sale, and it carries such securities at fair value with unrealized gains and losses reported net of tax as a separate component of stockholders' equity in accumulated other comprehensive income (loss).
-During the three months ended March 31, 2024 and 2023, in connection with its available-for-sale debt securities, the Company recorded pre-tax unrealized losses of \$0.1 million and pre-tax unrealized gains of \$0.2 million in other comprehensive income (loss), respectively, with no associated tax expense.
+During the three months ended March 31, 2024 and 2023, in In connection with its available-for-sale debt securities, the Company recorded immaterial pre-tax unrealized gains and losses during the pre-tax unrealized losses of \$0.1 million three and pre-tax unrealized gains of \$0.2 million six months ended June 30, 2024 and 2023, in other comprehensive income (loss), respectively, with no associated tax expense.

 The Company determines any realized gains and losses on the sale of its available-for-sale debt securities using a specific identification method, and it records such gains and losses through other income (expense), net in its condensed consolidated statements of operations.
-During the three months ended March 31, 2024 and 2023, the Company did not have any sales of its available-for-sale debt securities and consequently, did not reclassify any amounts out of accumulated other comprehensive income (loss) into other income (expense), net in the condensed consolidated statements of operations.
+During the three and six months ended March 31, 2024 June 30, 2024 and 2023, the Company did not have any sales of its available-for-sale debt securities and consequently, did not reclassify any amounts out of accumulated other comprehensive income (loss) into other income (expense), net in the condensed consolidated statements of operations.